heoelri/adopac/labs/lab1/lab1.md

 On the top right corner of your Azure DevOps portal click on `Settings` and then `Preview Features`
 <Screen shot to be pasted here>

-In the preview features pane turn 'on' 'Multi-stage pipelines' for you as a user.
+In the preview features pane turn 'on' `Multi-stage pipelines` for you as a user.

 Before we can start building our first pipeline, we need a Repository in Azure DevOps.